Meet the Meadowfolk

 ✨ The Meadowfolk of the Five Gates

-🌫️ Hidden‑Room Meadowfolk (Hermit’s Gate):
+🌫️ Hidden‑Room Meadowfolk (Hermit’s Gate)

-Hush‑touched, memory‑soft, shaped by quiet and stillness.
-The Hidden Room Meadowfolk beings shaped by hush, memory, and the Hermit’s Tear.
+Beings shaped by hush, memory, and the Hermit’s Tear.

 • Mossie — Keeper of Hush